For individuals of color, even personal finance can be a heartbreaking reminder of racial inequality.

-Undeniably, individuals of color often end up growing less wealth because they earn significantly less than their White counterparts.
-White men’s median weekly earnings topped out at $429 in 2020, while Black men earned a median of $321 in a work week, according to data from the Bureau of Labor Statistics.
+Individuals of color often end up accumulating less wealth because they earn significantly less than their White counterparts.
+White men’s median real weekly earnings averaged $415 in 2021, compared with $308 for Black men, according to data from the Bureau of Labor Statistics.

-That all comes at a cost, affecting things like homeownership and educational attainment — the traditional pathways for building wealth.
+That all comes at a cost, affecting things like homeownership, investing and educational attainment — the traditional pathways for building wealth.
 Along the way, prudent financial steps, from saving for emergencies and retirement to investing, are all the harder.

 Experts say pinpointing the wealth gap’s long-lasting prevalence in the U.S. is complicated.
 Yet, while there’s no one answer to eliminating the divide, individuals can still take steps to mitigate these inequalities.
 Here’s what you need to know about combating the racial wealth gap, according to experts, so you can meet your financial goals.